pramit-marattha/SupabaseEcommerce/README.md

 # Conclusion

 Congratulations 🎉 🎉!!.
-You've successfully created a fullstack application with Next.js, Supabase, Prisma and chatwoot.This article may have been entertaining as well as instructive in terms of creating a fully fgledged working ecommerce site from absolute scratch.
+You've successfully created a fullstack application with Next.js, Supabase, Prisma and chatwoot.I hope this tutorial may have been entertaining as well as instructive in terms of creating a fully fgledged working ecommerce site from absolute scratch.

-Aviyel is a collaborative platform that assists open source project communities in monetizing and long-term sustainability.
-To know more visit Aviyel.com and find great blogs and events, just like this one!
-Sign up now for early access, and don't forget to follow us on our socials

 # Refrences